ibme-qubic/svbdoc/doc/tests/biexp.rst

 low batch sizes both imply a 'noisier' optimization and both excessively high or low noise in the optimization can be problematic.

-The optimal batch size in this data was 10-15 which gives the 'flattest' curve, i.e. least affected by variation in the learning rate.
+Batch sizes smaller than the number of points in the data are only beneficial for larger numbers of time points (50 or 100).
+For these data sets the optimal batch size was 10-15, which give the 'flattest' curve, i.e. least affected by variation in the learning rate.
 Where batch size is fixed in subsequent tests we use a value of 10.

 Effect of prior and initial posterior
 -------------------------------------

 The following combinations of prior and posterior were used.
-An inforative prior was set with a mean equal to the true parameter value and a standard deviation of 2.0.
+An informative prior was set with a mean equal to the true parameter value and a standard deviation of 2.0.
 Non-informative priors were set with a mean of 1 and a standard deviation of 1e6 for all parameters.

 Non-informative initial posteriors were set equal to the non-informative prior.
-Informative posteriors were set with a standard deviation of 2.0 and a mean which either matched or did not match the true parameter value.
-In addition, an option in the model enabled the posterior amplitude parameters to be initialised from the data.
+Informative posteriors were set with a standard deviation of 2.0 and a mean which either matched or did not match the true parameter value as described below.
+In addition, an option in the model enabled the initial posterior mean for the amplitude parameters to be initialised from the data.

 +----------------+----------------------------------------------------------------------+
 |Code            |Description                                                           |